zerotier/pylon/README.md

 You can also listen on `0.0.0.0`.

-### Run `reflect` instance
+### `reflect` (Dumb TCP Relay)

-If you have a tricky NAT situation and can allow `TCP/443`, you can specify a relay on a machine with a static IP like so:
+If you have a tricky NAT situation and can allow `TCP/443`, you can specify a relay on a machine with a static IP.
+To reduce latency, the tcp-relay should be as close as possible to the nodes it is serving.
+A datacenter in the same city or the LAN would be ideal.

 ```
 ./pylon reflect